Jblueart/winning_project/S1_Presentation_MT/technologies.md

 # Technologies Used
 ## Data Cleaning and Analysis
-Pandas will be used to clean the data and perform an exploratory analysis.
-Further analysis will be completed using Python.
+Pandas in Jupyter Notebook will be used to clean the data and perform an exploratory analysis.
+MatPlot Lib will be used to visualize the dataset before analysis.

 ## Database Storage
-Mongo is the database we intend to use, and we will integrate Flask to display the data.
+We will use Postrgres to store our data.

 ## Machine Learning
-SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+We will use SciKitLearn and ExponentialSmoothing to create our models and to predict our "what if" data.

 ## Dashboard
-In addition to using a Flask template, we will also integrate D3.js for a fully functioning and interactive dashboard.
-It will be hosted on ___.
+We will use Tableau to visualize our data and to create a dashboard.